-When I began this work 20 years ago, I didn’t specifically ask that question.
-My interest back then was in working with people to create a different relationship with their bodies.
+When I began this work 20 years ago, I had not yet arrived at that question.
+During that time, my focus was helping people create a different relationship with their bodies.
 I knew that this mysterious thing called Rolfing® Structural Integration could help clients get out of pain and feel better physically.
 But of greater interest to me was the possibility that this transformational bodywork modality could deeply impact how people created and lived their lives.
-At that time, I had little first-hand experience in the realm of personal evolution, so it was more of a hunch and a curiosity than anything concrete.
+I had little first-hand experience in the realm of personal evolution, so it was more of a hunch and a curiosity than anything concrete.

 Over the years, I saw that physical bodywork alone, whether Rolfing®, Chiropractic, or some other modality, did not always open my clients to the life changes I suspected they really desired.
-Indeed, some would shift out of long-held patterns of emotional reactivity and mundane mental murkiness, experiencing changes in their lives seemingly out of nowhere, with no other interventions.
-But others seemed to revert to old habitual patterns of living, despite their self-reporting of “having a completely new body” or “feeling so much better.”
+Some shifted out of long-held patterns of emotional reactivity and mundane mental murkiness, experiencing changes in their lives and relationships with no other cognitive or behavioral interventions.
+But others continued their old habitual patterns of living, despite their self-reporting of “having a completely new body” or “feeling so much better.”

-Through these experiences, I came to realize that bodywork on its own, while monumentally important and effective for physical change, was only part of the process for many clients to shift bigger patterns in their lives.
+Through these experiences, I came to realize that bodywork on its own, while monumentally important and effective for physical change, was only part of the process for many clients to shift more global patterns in their lives.

 Fast forward to present-day.
-The world is in flux.
+Our world is in flux.
 Accelerated change, unpredictable systemic breakdowns, and disasters of all sorts are the daily norm.
-Our current overly busy and stressful lives seem to be here to stay.
-Unlike 20 years ago, “ working on” ourselves to stay ahead of the curve and be our best selves is no longer optional, but rather, mandatory as we move into an increasingly complex and unpredictable future.
-What once seemed like self-improvement reserved for those with traumatic pasts or extreme emotional challenges is now required exploration for anyone desiring to live their lives from a place of empowerment and effectiveness amidst the chaos.
+Our overly busy and stressful lives seem to be a permanent reality.
+Unlike 20 years ago, when “working on” ourselves was an optional “add-on” to boost self-awareness and performance, personal development is now mandatory training to navigate an increasingly complex future.
+What once seemed like self-improvement projects for those with traumatic histories or extreme emotional challenges is now required exploration for anyone desiring to live their lives from a place of empowerment and effectiveness amidst the chaos.

 We are all being invited to get clear on who we are as this new world takes shape.

-These internal shifts can involve processes best described through metaphors, like “unpacking the mental boxes” that weigh us down, “seeing what we’re bringing forward from the past” that’s interfering with our lives, and consciously experiencing the “lens” through which we see ourselves and the world around us.
+Learning is furthered through a process of inquiry, witnessing, and partnering, establishing new neural connections to drive internal change.
+These global shifts of awareness can involve processes described through metaphors, like “unpacking the mental boxes” that weigh us down, “seeing what we’re bringing forward from the past” that’s interfering with our lives, and consciously experiencing the “lens” through which we see ourselves and the world around us.
 Getting in touch with the underlying structures shaping our experience is imperative to having greater clarity and responding to life in ways that are most effective and reflective of our highest values.

-We see differently, we feel differently, we experience differently, and we choose differently.
-And as we make choices every day, we consciously shape our lives into greater alignment with who we are, what’s most important to us, and what we truly desire to create.
+Through this process, we see differently, we feel differently, we experience differently, and we choose differently.
+As we make choices every day, we consciously shape our lives into greater alignment with who we are, what’s most important to us, and what we truly desire to create.
 The more we live this way, the simpler the process becomes.
 The simpler the process, the less stressful our lives become.
 The less stressful our lives become, the more truly confident, fulfilled, and happy we are.
 Living from this place allows for better choices, and thus, the cycle continues.

 The world is changing.
 We are changing.
 The question is, who are we becoming in this change and what are we creating?